Which Nature’s Logic Dry Recipes Get

-The fourth ingredient is pumpkin seeds.
-Pumpkin seeds are rich in fiber, vitamins, minerals and, more importantly, linoleic acid, an essential omega-6 fat.
+The fourth ingredient includes pumpkin seeds, which are rich in fiber, vitamins, minerals and, more importantly, linoleic acid — an essential omega-6 fat.

 The fifth ingredient is yeast culture.
 Although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.

-The sixth ingredient is spray dried chicken liver, a dehydrated product made from whole chicken livers.
+The sixth ingredient is spray dried pork liver, a dehydrated product made from whole pork liver.
 Because it contains about 62% protein and 20% fat, this item makes a favorable addition to this dog food.

-The ninth ingredient is montmorillonite clay, a naturally occurring compound rich in many trace minerals.
+The eighth ingredient is montmorillonite clay, a naturally occurring compound rich in many trace minerals.
 Montmorillonite has been approved for use in USDA Organic Certified products.

 Reported benefits include the binding of certain mold-based toxins and even controlling diarrhea and irritable bowel syndrome (IBS).

 From here, the list goes on to include a number of other items.